kvbc/hangman/README.md

 # hangman
-The classic hangman game written in C++
+A classic 2-player hangman implementation written in C++